syncfusion/ej2-angular-docs/src/maps/maps/providers/map-provider.md

 ---
-title: " Open Street Maps in Angular Maps control | Syncfusion "
+title: "Open Street Maps in Angular Maps control | Syncfusion"

 component: "Maps"

 description: "Learn here all about Open Street Maps of Syncfusion Angular Maps control and more."
 ---

-# Open Street Maps in Angular Maps control
+# OpenStreetMaps in Angular Maps control

-The OpenStreetMap (OSM) is the online map provider built by a community of developers; it is free to use under an open license.
+The OpenStreetMap (OSM) is the online Maps provider built by a community of developers; it is free to use under an open license.
 It allows to view geographical data in a collaborative way from anywhere on the earth.
-The OSM map provides small tile images based on our requests and combines those images into a single image to display the map area in the Maps component.
+The OSM Maps provides small tile images based on our requests and combines those images into a single image to display the Maps area in the Maps component.

 ## Adding OpenStreetMap

-The OSM map can be rendered using by setting the [`layerType`](../api/maps/layerSettingsModel/#layertype) property value as "**OSM**".
+The OSM Maps can be rendered using by setting the [`layerType`](../api/maps/layerSettingsModel/#layertype) property value as **OSM**.

 {% tab template="maps/default-map/datetime", sourceFiles="app/**/*.ts" %}